Chatbot Message Persistence

 In addition to a chat ID, each message has an ID.
 You can use this message ID to e.g. manipulate individual messages.

-The IDs for user messages are generated by the useChat
+- User message IDs are generated by the

 :